-The Club Design Agency start every job by discovering all we can about your organisation.
+The Club starts every job by discovering all we can about your organisation.
 To this end, we develop the creative design brief.
 Written collaboration between The Club and you the client, the design brief outlines the aims and objectives of the project.
 The information we gather at this stage, however, is much more important than that, it helps develop insight into your brand and your brand strategy.

 The brand strategy defines who you are, where you’re heading, how you’re getting there and why.
 Once we understand your brand a little better, we will help you take a closer look at the market and ask the following questions.
 Where do you want the brand to be?
 What do you want the consumer perception to be?
 And then the strategic and the most challenging piece, how can your brand get there?
 And how will you measure growth?